Where We Be

 Ecuadorian "platos tipicos."
 The historic district

-is a UNESCO World Heritage Site with colonial
+is a UNESCO World Heritage Site, with colonial

 buildings and churches galore.
-Without doubt
+Without a doubt

 the most famous landmark is the New Cathedral